George Town Port of Call

 Tel: +1 877 431 9616

 Taxis are available at George Town docks where cruise passengers disembark.
 Rates are posted at the taxi stand.
 A tourist information booth at the docks can help with licensed bus route services identifiable with blue license plates.
-Cayman Island or US dollars are accepted and bus fees start at KYD$1.50 or US$1.25.
+Cayman Island or US dollars are generally accepted.
 Minibuses that shuttle passengers along main routes can also be hailed easily from the docks.
 Many of the shops are within walking distance once in town.
-Local car hire offices are available in Grand Cayman.
+Local car hire offices are also available in Grand Cayman.

 The shopping district is a hit with cruisers as is Seven Mile Beach and Stingray City.
 For adventure seekers the Atlantis Submarine takes passengers for a real submerged dive.
 The island's history can further be explored at the Cayman Islands National Museum on Harbour Drive.
-Although completely flat, the on-land attractions include interesting bird watching and hikes through rare fauna.
-One of the best sights in the Caribbean is the Cayman Turtle Farm, residence of 16,000 turtles spread over 23 acres of swimmable lagoon.
+Although the Cayman Islands are almost completely flat, the on-land attractions include interesting bird watching and hikes through rare fauna.
+One of the best sights is the Cayman Turtle Farm, home to about 16,000 turtles spread over 23 acres of swimmable lagoon.
 Another attraction, strange but popular with cruise groups, is the limestone rock formations of the village of Hell in West Bay.

 Casanova by the Sea - local seafood with an Italian influence